WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 The HSBC Travel Rewards Mastercard offers points on almost all purchases made.

-All other purchases: 1 point per dollar spent
+All other eligible purchases: 1 point per dollar spent

-Redeeming rewards with the HSBC Travel Rewards Mastercard is simple and easy.
+Redeeming rewards with the HSBC Travel Rewards Mastercard is simple.
 Your earned points will appear on your account, and you can redeem them either online or over the phone.

 For travel-related purchases, your online account will have a tab titled “Redeem Now.”
 From there you can select “Travel” to find travel purchases or to book directly using your HSBC credit card.
 For a statement credit, cardholders can find all travel-related transactions made in the last 60 days to apply points directly to their purchase.
 This is useful because cardholders are not restricted to specific companies for travel expenses.
 All purchases of goods and services from airlines, car rental agencies, hotels, cottages, campgrounds, and more will show up as a travel-related purchase that users can apply points to.

-Cardholders can use their points in 3 different ways:
+Cardholders can use their points in three different ways:

 1. Travel: HSBC points can be used for all things travel related.
 Book transportation, hotels, cruises, rail tickets, and more directly on the rewards site.
 You can also redeem points for a statement credit toward travel purchases made online or through travel agents and charged to the card.